10 days, and one backpack (it's easier than you think).

 What To Look For

 Make sure it's well-supported — while you may be able to fit everything into a school backpack, the straps may dig into your shoulders and hurt your back when you're carrying that many things.
 Anything "hiker" or "traveler" designed will have sternum straps and other supports to help the weight distribution.
 Comfort really is a huge factor when backpacking, so don't skimp on this.

 Look for extra perks.
-I tend to love backpacks that have easy-access pockets on the outside for my water bottle, umbrella and even my phone.
+I love backpacks that have easy-access pockets on the outside for my water bottle, umbrella and even my phone.
 Just something to keep in mind.
 I also love the bags that have compartments so I don't have to empty out my entire backpack just to get the sandals I packed at the very bottom.
 More on that below.

 A Few Suggestions